stfxecutables/df-analyze/docs/arguments.md

   --embed-select {lgbm,linear,none} [{lgbm,linear,none} ...]

                         Model to use for embedded feature selection.
+In either case, model is hyperparameter tuned on the training split so that only the best-fitting model is used for embedded feature selection.
 Supported models are:

-                          linear      Tuned SGDRegressor or SGDClassifier, in both cases with L1 regularization.
+                          linear      SGDRegressor or SGDClassifier, in both cases with L1 regularization.

                           lgbm:       LightGBM regressor or classifier, depending on task.